Farizal Harun: 2018 season

 Farizal stayed with some other player such as Shukor Adan, Wan Zack Haikal, Thiago Augusto and Hadin Azman even after Felda demoted to premier league.
-With current form, Felda is sole unbeaten team in the league with stand still at the top of the table, prove they are way higher standard than other premier league side.

 Farizal finally lifting his first silverware with Felda after they beating sarawak 3–1 in Kuching. which saw they become Liga Perdana Champion of the season with remaining 2 fixtures and 41 points, 10 point ahead of Felcra FC in 2nd spot.

 During the Malaysia Cup Campaign, Felda were leading 2–0 to turn the 1-2 aggregate deficit in Kuala Terengganu.
 But home side equalise to make it 2-2.
 Felda managed to take the lead 3-2 and 10 minutes left to semi final but later The Turtles scored another two goals to won the 4–3.
 Most of the Terengganu goals came from bad defensive and goalkeeping errors by Felda.

 Due to re-structure financial constraints, Felda need to cut their budget for upcoming season.
 Begin with coach B. Sathianathan who refuse to earn much lower wages, Farizal follow suit later by signing for Selangor.
 This is third team Farizal under tutelage of Bhaskaran Sathianathan after ATM and Felda United.